Tale of the Woods

-Tale of the Woods, also known as Forest Life or Forest Story (Лясная быль), is a 1927 silent film, based upon a story by Mikhas Charot and directed by Yuri Tarich.
+Tale of the Woods, also known as Forest Life or Forest Story (Лясная быль), is a 1927 silent film, based upon a story by Michaś Čarot and directed by Yuri Tarich.
 It has been described as "a Civil War drama romance", set in Belorussia and focuses on the Bolshevik struggle against the Poles.
 It was directed by Yuri Tarich, who some consider "the father of Belarusian cinema", and was the first Belgoskino film to be released.

 Premise

 The film tells about the adventures of a young scout Grishka and his friend - the daughter of a forester, who helps partisans in the fight against the occupiers.

 Plot

 Polish troops are encamped on the estate of Drabsky, a member of the landed gentry.
 Under the command of Colonel Yazstremski, the troops are ordered to arrest all suspicious looking characters.
 In the field, the old shepherd, Grishki, calls on his 20-something year old son, Grishka, to help conduct the Bolshevik, Stephan, to the blacksmith, Andre.
 With help from Drabsky's overseer, Kaziuk, the troops find and catch Stephan.
 Grishka flees to the farm of the father of his girlfriend, Gelka.
 The troops follow and Grishka, Gelka and the father are arrested.
 They are eventually freed, but Gelka is forced to work for Drabsky.

 Guerillas prepare a proclamation reminding the peasants that they should support each other.
 Kaziuk, who learns about the proclamation, informs Polish troops who arrest those they find with proclamations.
 Some of those arrested are eventually shot.

 Gelka, working in Drabsky's manor, finds a map with locations of other Polish troops.
 She steals it and jumps from a second floor window to the ground and runs away.

 Guerillas, dressed in Polish uniforms, free the surviving arrestees.
 They fight and overcome the Polish troops on Drabsky's estate, and corner Yazstremski.
 The scene ends before the viewer finds out what happens to Yazstremski.

 Partisans take on troops in a nearby village.
 As troops advance towards the barricade of the guerillas, Grishka throws a hand grenade at the troops, and runs away.
 As he jumps on a horse to ride away, Kaziuk spots Grishka and shoots, wounding him.
 Kaziuk ties up an unconscious Grishka and throws him in a cart, planning to take him to Polish-occupied Minsk.
 But Grishka awakens, unties himself, and escapes.
 Back in the village, just the Polish troops appear to be ready to overwhelm the partisans, Gelka arrives, bringing the Red Cavalry with her.

 Partisans and troops enter Minsk.
 It is 11 July, the day of the city's liberation.
 As soldiers chase off the Polish troops, Grishka, Gelka, and others meet at Red Headquarters.
 As the movie ends, Gelka looks lovingly at Grishka, who tries to not notice because he is standing guard.